PHP Type Casting

 echo $objectValue->key; // Output: 'value'

 We can also cast strings, booleans, or integers into objects.
-Let’s explore this with an example.
+Let’s see an example.

 // Casting a string to an object